bhnord/activities/README.md

 **06/12 06:00PM - 06/12 09:00PM @ The Yard @ Suffolk Downs**
 BINGO @ The Yard - 6/12Join us for some friendly competition and a few rounds of BINGO!
 <a href="https://www.eventbrite.com/e/thursday-nights-bingo-the-yard-tickets-1367119454089?aff=odcleoeventsincollection" target="_blank">info link</a>

+### Thursdays on the Lawn at the Loring Greenough House

+**06/12 04:00PM - 06/12 08:00PM @ The Loring Greenough House**
+We are happy to welcome you back for the 2025 season of Thursdays on the Lawn starting JUNE 5TH 2025!
+<a href="https://loring-greenough.org/events/thursdays-on-the-lawn/" target="_blank">info link</a>

 ### Wink Wink: A Pride Party